 These classes typically involve groups of 6 to 10 students.
-First and second year students take Maths Classes (currently organised by Prof. Jonathan Yates); these are normally at the rate of one class for every two maths lectures, which is an average of about one class per week.
+First and second year students take Maths Classes (organised the Mathematics Organiser); these are normally at the rate of one class for every two maths lectures, which is an average of about one class per week.
 Third year students take Materials Options classes (co-ordinated by the Education Support Team); there are normally three classes per 12h lecture course.